-4.2.2.1 Wind Resistance of Structure Lateral Force Resisting System

-This attribute relates to building structure to resist wind loading.
-See the enclosure attributes for performance attributes related to the wind performance of the cladding and roof components.
-The primary reference for this attribute is ASCE 7-10.
-The higher performance levels correspond to designing the structure for higher velocity basic wind speeds associated with a less frequent wind event

-(expressed as probability of exceedance in a 50 year period).
+4.2.2.1 Wind Resistance of Structure Lateral Force Resisting System attribute is ASCE 7-10.
+The higher performance levels correspond to designing the structure for higher velocity basic wind speeds associated with a less frequent wind event (expressed as probability of exceedance in a 50 year period).
 It is not permitted to design the building for wind speeds below the applicable building code specified minimum.
 Wind speeds are dependent on region and other factors specified in ASCE 7-10.
 Wind tunnel testing may be used during the design phase to determine loads on building structure more precisely than ASCE 7-10.
 A rigid model test can be used to determine pressures applied to the building.
 An aero-elastic model test can be used to evaluate the dynamic response of the building due to wind loading.